Keizaal/Keizaal/TROUBLESHOOTING.md

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.

+Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.

 ### "*UI elements appear to be getting cut off the screen.*"

 Enable Widescreen Fixes under the optional section in Mod Organizer.
 If that doesn't work, disable Widescreen Fixes and enable Dialogue Interface ReShaped (16 by 10).